hjr37/diff-gaussian-rasterization/README.md

 ```
 Args:
-    --viewmatrix: View matrix used for transforming from world coordinate system to camera coordinate system, default is None.
+    --viewmatrix: Transformation matrix from the world coordinate to the camera coordinate.
-    --fov: Field of view, default is None.
+    --fov: Field of view.
-    --HW: Image height and width, default is None.
+    --HW: Image height and width.
-    --gt_depth: Ground truth depth map used for calculating depth-related metrics, default is None.
+    --gt_depth: GGround truth depth map used for depth-related rasterization.
-    --track_off: Flag to turn off tracking mode, default is False.
+    --track_off: Flag to turn off the tracking component in the mapping process.
-    --map_off: Flag to turn off mapping mode, default is False.
+    --map_off: Flag to turn off the mapping component in the tracking process.
     --tracking_mask_indices: Tracking mask indices used for controlling opacity, default is None.
 ```
 ## Output